naztar0/lottie-solid/README.md

   return (
     <Player
-      lottieRef={setLottie} // the lottie instance is returned in the argument of this prop. set it to your local state loop
+      lottieRef={setLottieRef} // the lottie instance is returned in the argument of this prop. set it to your local state loop
       src="https://assets3.lottiefiles.com/packages/lf20_XZ3pkn.json"
       style={{ height: '300px', width: '300px' }}